starmaid/starmaid.github.io/blog/_drafts/2021-10-14-blogging-manifesto.md

 ![image of my keyboard](../img/manifesto/1.jpg)

 This is a manifesto for the modern blogger.
 It is a MANIFESTO in the sense that it [states and describes my ideas, views, and goals.](https://www.merriam-webster.com/dictionary/manifesto) It is also a somewhat of an ART MANIFESTO, where I outline what THE BLOGGER is, what they stand for, and how to be one.
-When i use THE BLOGGER as a proper noun, it refers to only the type of creator as outlined in this document.
-I do not overwrite any other definitions of a blogger.
+When i use THE BLOGGER, I refer to only the type of creator as outlined in this document.
 This is an opinion piece for what I see in my life and on the web.
-I do not write technical details on how to run a blog.
+This does not contain technical details on how to run a blog.

 There is no shortage of blog manifestos, in fact by 2012 it seems [every](http://jamesgstewart.com/blogging-manifesto/) [blog](https://www.socialmediatoday.com/content/manifesto-blogging) [had](https://chrisbrogan.com/stories/social-media/if-you-intend-to-blog-seriously/) [their](https://cbcmanifesto.blogspot.com/) [own](http://www.ocdqblog.com/home/the-mullet-blogging-manifesto.html).
 But I am here, a decade later, to approach what is different.
-There has been a cementing of WEB 2.0, with a concentration onto the few major social media sites.
+There has been a cementing of WEB 2.0, with a concentration of users onto the few major social media sites.
 I think this is helpful for some things (more people can easily share digestible ideas) but detrimental for others (a platform serves advertisers, not users).

 I'm mixing this manifesto with some other tech/hacker mindsets.
-The [1999 AnarchoHacker Manifesto](https://www.digitalmanifesto.net/manifestos/219/) or [Rosa Menkman's Glitch Studies Manifesto](http://amodern.net/wp-content/uploads/2016/05/2010_Original_Rosa-Menkman-Glitch-Studies-Manifesto.pdf) have some of these ideas, but there are others I've absorbed through the ether.
-These will be added to this post as i find them.
+See the *Other Readings* section at the end for some influences.
+More will be added to this post as i find them.

 [A companion piece will be linked here for more detail.](https://nickmasso.com)